-In the 1990s, due to the better understanding of the non-linearity in the stellar mass-luminosity relation (MLR) and a detailed analysis of the effects of unresolved binary systems \citep{kroupa1992}, the IMF for low-mass stars was revised.
-For the first time, the shape of the luminosity function was explained from the perspective of stellar physics, and all biases in stellar count data based on trigonometric parallax and photometric parallax were rigorously modelled.
-This addressed the differences in results obtained by \citet{miller1979} and \citet{scalo1986}, which are, specifically, the disparities between luminosity functions and mass functions derived from the 5.2 pc trigonometric parallax sample and the photometric parallax samples from pencil-beam surveys directed towards the galactic poles.
-Ultimately, they presented the canonical ``Kroupa IMF'' which is characterized as a piece-wise power-law distribution:
+In the 1990s, improved understanding of the non-linearity in the stellar mass-luminosity relation (MLR) and detailed analysis of the effects of unresolved binary systems \citep{kroupa1993} led to revisions of the IMF for low-mass stars.
+For the first time, the shape of the luminosity function was explained from the perspective of stellar physics, and all biases in stellar count data based on trigonometric and photometric parallaxes were rigorously modelled.
+This addressed the discrepancies between results obtained by \citet{miller1979} and \citet{scalo1986}, specifically the differences between luminosity functions and mass functions derived from the 5.2 pc trigonometric parallax sample and the photometric parallax samples from pencil-beam surveys directed towards the Galactic poles. \citet{kroupa2001} conducted a comprehensive compilation and analysis of IMF determinations from young star clusters, OB associations, and star-forming regions.
+These studies provided consistent IMF results, which are referred to as the ``Kroupa IMF'', characterized by the power-law indices of a piece-wise power-law distribution:

-\citet{reidPalomarMSUNearby2002} utilized updated trigonometric parallax data from the Hipparcos mission to confirm the results of \citet{kroupa1992}. \citet{chabrierGalacticDiskMass2003} refitted the mass function for the mass range of 0.07 to 1.0 \(\mathrm{M_{\odot}}\) with a log-normal function for the lower mass end, while retaining the ``Salpeter IMF'' form for the higher mass end.
-This bimodal mass function, characterized by a log-normal distribution with a mean (\(\mu\)) of 0.08 and a standard deviation (\(\sigma\)) of 0.68 at the lower mass end, and by the Salpeter form at the higher mass end, was subsequently termed the ``Chabrier IMF''.
-Despite of the difference in mathematical forms, Chabrier IMF is statistically indistinguishable from the Kroupa IMF \citep{kroupa1992}.
+\citet{reidPalomarMSUNearby2002} utilized updated trigonometric parallax data from the Hipparcos mission to confirm the results of \citet{kroupa1993,kroupa2001}. \citet{chabrierGalacticDiskMass2003} refitted the mass function for the mass range of 0.07 to 1.0 \(\mathrm{M_{\odot}}\) using a log-normal function for the lower mass end, while retaining the ``Salpeter IMF'' form for the higher mass end.
+This bimodal mass function, characterized by a log-normal distribution with a mean (\(\mu\)) of 0.08 and a standard deviation (\(\sigma\)) of 0.68 at the lower mass end and by the Salpeter form at the higher mass end, was subsequently termed the ``Chabrier IMF''.
+Despite the difference in mathematical forms, the Chabrier IMF is statistically indistinguishable from the Kroupa IMF \citep{kroupa1993}.